OpenLMIS/openlmis-referencedata/src/main/resources/db/demo-data/README.md

     * vsrmanager1 - has this role for EPI at SN-CUAMBA-DIST/Cuamba district approval point
 3. District Storeroom Manager
   * rights:
-    * Requisition View
+    * Requisitions View
-    * Requisition Approve
+    * Requisitions Approve
   * users:
     * administrator - has this role for Family Planning & Essential Meds at SN2/EM approval point and SN1/FP approval point